wjayesh/coredns-healthcheck/README.md

   ![Arch.
 Wf 2](https://github.com/wjayesh/coredns-healthcheck/blob/main/assets/docs/images/Arch.%20Wf%202.png)

-  If the service is unavailable from any namespace then, the `etc/resolv.conf` file is inspected to look for possible causes of failure.
+  If the service is unavailable from any namespace, the `etc/resolv.conf` file is then inspected to look for possible causes of failure.

 ## Deployment